ibpsa/project1/meetings/2018-10-01-expert-meeting-paris/wp_3/Minutes_Breakout_sessions.md

   - Konstantin: get junction model working
 - Detailed information regarding common exercise can be found  [here](../../../wp_3_2_destest/Specifications/NetworkCommonExercise1.md)
   - **Send results to Felix by 15th of November**
+  - Session to explain network modelling in Modelica will be organised soon (TBD)

 ## Breakout session 2-2